 Results of CFA

 : The measurement models of the American sample were replicated for the reduced number of items per facet.
 Model fits can also be seen in Table 3.
-The ESEM with all five domains showed a relatively good fit to the data with CFI = .82, RMSEA = .078, SRMR = .044.
+The ESEM with all five dimensions showed a relatively good fit to the data with CFI = .82, RMSEA = .078, SRMR = .044.
 Table 5 shows the ESEM factor loadings for the German sample.
-All facets loaded significantly on their intended domain.
+All facets loaded significantly on their intended dimension.

 Results of MI